FACN1/Week3-ShecureShel/README.md

 ### Important !
-In order to view out project in the CHROME browser, you will need to download the "allow-control-allow-origin" extension.
+In order to view our project in the CHROME browser, you will need to download the "allow-control-allow-origin" extension.
 ## Intro
 ShecureShel plan to create a Recipe Puppy (RP) API app, taking user input which triggers API enquiries using the RP API engine, returning recipe suggestions based on ingredients searched by the user.